CS3219-AY2324S1-G04/peerprep_user_service/README.md

 Updates the user role of a user.

 The user making the request must have the "admin" user role.
+Since this is a high threat operation, the user must provide their session token.

 **Path Parameters**